Isorun Docs

 Lifecycle & Hibernation

-A sandbox moves through five states.
-The transitions between them are the only operations that cost money: an idle hibernated sandbox costs nothing on the runner side.
+A sandbox moves through five states, and the transitions between them are the only operations that cost money.
+An idle hibernated sandbox costs nothing on the runner side.

 create() exec()